Secondary Suite

 Tip: Safety Tips Brochure - Secondary Suites Standards & Smoke Alarms

-Step 2: Town's Building Safety Codes Officer (SCO) would visit the property and do an inspection.
-A report then is usually prepared to outline any required changes.
+Step 2: Town's Building Safety Codes Officer (SCO) conducts a site visit.
+An inspection is prepared to outline any required changes.

-Step 3: If after receiving a report, the homeowner desires to proceed with a secondary suite then a development permit application can be filed with the Town's Planning Department.
-Please submit the inspection report prepared by the Building SCO with your application.
+Step 3: If after receiving a report, the homeowner desires to proceed with a secondary suite then a development permit application can be filed with the Town's Planning Department to request permission.

 Step 4: Once a development permit application is submitted, the department reviews the application on it's own merits (zoning, location, and availability of parking).